-- Mitigation efficacy is limited by high Cape Vulture flight prevalence (cumulative passage rate and flight time at rotor height) over the WEF and highlighted as a significant risk; - Spatial Avoidance.
+- More tracking data on Southern Bald Ibis flight patterns is needed to better understand flight patterns and collision risk over the WEF and the VWC as a whole.
+It is recommended that Mulilo collaborate with Dr. Carina Pienaar who is currently tracking birds from the Witkoppe roost to investigate the possibility of fitting fledglings from Roosts 6 and 11 in particular; - Mitigation efficacy limited by high Cape Vulture flight prevalence (cumulative passage rate and flight time at rotor height) over the WEF.
+Highlighted as a significant risk; - Spatial Avoidance.
+In event that the WEF is authorised then spatial avoidance is paramount.
 The most important mitigation measure in this regard centres on spatial planning.
 All infrastructure should be completely avoided in areas designated in the sensitivity map as Very High sensitivity.
 Infrastructure should be minimised unless completely unavoidable in all areas of High sensitivity; - Temporal avoidance.
 One aspect that should be thoroughly investigated would be the possibility for curtailment during peak flight times.
 The vantage point data revealed a strong diurnal variation in flight activity of priority species.
 By far the majority of flight activity occurred between 09:30 and 12:30 in winter and 08:30 to 11:30 in summer.
-Another peak occurs for about an hour before and following sunset when most priority species, particularly Southern Bald Ibis and Martial Eagle, commute back from foraging.
+Another peak occurs for about an hour before and following sunset when most priority species particularly Southern Bald Ibis and Martial Eagle commute back from foraging.
 Complete shutdown of the entire wind farm, or the shutdown of the majority of selected "risky" turbine locations, during these times will drastically reduce the risk of turbine collisions.
 Another key event to consider is the annual migration of Amur Falcon which peaks for only a few days.
 Observer-based shutdown could be critical to the avoidance of mass strikes; - Any turbines placed in High sensitivity areas must be subject to intense mitigation measures such as intelligent camera systems (e.g. Identiflight or Bioseco), automated curtailment using Artificial Intelligence (AI) models and GPS flight data, radar and bird spotters to inform shutdown on demand, blade painting.
-Given the site's sensitivity, as a minimum, all planned turbines which currently overlap Very High and High buffers should be removed from the turbine layout; - Observer led shut down on demand (SDOD) should be implemented.
+Given the sensitivity of the site, as a minimum, all planned turbines which currently overlap Very High and High buffers should be removed from the turbine layout; - Observer led shut down on demand (SDOD) should be implemented.
 It is, however, important to note that the efficacy of this system will be significantly limited by the extreme and highly erratic climatic conditions on site.
-Cloud, mist and rain can dramatically hamper visibility and, therefore, the efficacy of this system for several days at a time.
+Cloud, mist and rain can dramatically hamper visibility and therefore the efficacy of this system for several days at a time.
 However, vultures and other priority species were still observed flying in these conditions.
 It is recommended that selected turbines may need to be shut down in periods of intense mist and cloud cover.
-This would involve a massive undertaking by a very large team of well-trained observers capable of working (and surviving) at sub-zero temperatures in harsh conditions, including snow blizzards.
-The team would require radios and satellite phones as a minimum and be linked to an emergency response team. - One blade should be painted in the recommended patterned red.
-Anticipate and budget for communications and authorisations from CAA;
+This would involve a massive undertaking by a very large team of well-trained observers capable of working (and surviving) at sub-zero temperatures in harsh conditions which includes snow blizzards.
+The team would require radios and satellite phones as a minimum and be linked to an emergency response team. - One blade should be painted red.
+Anticipate and, budget for communications and authorisations from CAA;